The difference between confidence and arrogance is blurry and confusing, which leads to mistaking the two.

-Arrogance can easily come from a place of insecurity.
+Arrogance comes from a place of insecurity.

-To do so, it lies or puts others down.
-It may even try to pretend that it is something it really isn’t and force itself to believe that.
+To do so, it lies or puts others down, pretending it is something it isn’t and forcing itself to believe that.

 It is so insecure about letting down its facade and showing its true face.

-However, oftentimes, underneath arrogance is fear.
+Beneath arrogance is fear.